absolvent/justgetpreset-eslint/README.md

 Wrapper around eslint for ease of use and zero configuration.

+This linter also works great with bigger projects because it splits linter into several child processes and distributes lint files evenly between them.
+It makes use of most of your processor cores probably. :)

 # usage

 You can easily attach eslint checker to your gulpfile.